garethky/Slice-Mosquito-Direct-Tool-Head/readme.md

 Suggested value: **5000mm/s^2**

-That enough acceleration to reach 35mm/s in a 0.4mm retract and stay there for a about ~35% of the distance.
-If you do longer, slower retracts you might be able to go down on this a bit.
+The default in Marlin is 10K mm/s^2, double the above value.
+So I'm probably being conservative here.

 Low extruder acceleration has several bad effect on print quality that you can see, including:
 * Weak infill (extruder cannot accelerate fast enough)
 * Over extrusion on solid layers (deceleration not fast enough leading to ooze)
 * Lots of plastic clinging to the nozzle or extra plastic blobs on the part.
 * Bad seams
-* Print speed slows when pressure advance is turned on

-If you are having these issues try raising the extruder acceleration even further.
+If you are having these issues try raising the extruder acceleration.

 ## Max Instantaneous Acceleration ##
 Also known as "Jerk", this is an exception to regular acceleration.
 If the change in speed required falls within this range the stepper will be commanded to do it instantly without breaking it up over multiple steps.

-Values between 1mm/s and up to 3mm/s seems to work well for this extruder.
-Duet takes this in minutes so we must multiply by 60:
+Values between 1mm/s and 5mm/s seem to be a good place to start.
+Duet takes this in mm/minutes so we must multiply by 60:

 Suggested value: **90mm/min** (i.e. 1.5mm/s)

-High jerk values can cause unnecessary wear on the extruder.
+Very high jerk values can cause unnecessary wear on the extruder.
 You can hear this as clicking/clunking of the extruder gear train as it snaps in the opposite direction on a retract or de-retraction.
-I've seen profiles setting this as high as 8000 (133mm/s !!).
-Any value higher than the retract speed should, in theory, negate the acceleration setting.
-If you set acceleration high enough you wont need to set this very high at all.
+Conversely, if the value is too low printing will slow down when Pressure Advance is used.
+If you see slowing you will need to raise the Jerk value and re-tune pressure advance.
+A jerk value that sounds harsh without pressure advance may end up being too low with it on.
+This is a conservative stating point.
+For reference, Marlin defaults this to 5mm/s (300mm/min).

 ## Expect to Print Hotter
 You may need to raise the print temp by 5°C to 10°C over what you might have used with a V6.
 The most noticeable artifacts of low print temps is poor layer adhesion and gaps at seams.